Lionel Messi and Inter Miami complete new contract. He'll remain with the club at least into 2026

 Inter Miami said it was a three-year deal through 2028.
 The notion of Messi playing two or three more seasons certainly would serve as a boost to ticket sales at the stadium the team has been building near Miami International Airport.
 The team has been selling ticket packages and taking deposits on seats in the new park for more than a year, all with the assumption that Messi would remain part of the franchise.

-Messi’s decision to stay in Miami is big for both the club and for MLS.
-He was the league’s MVP last season and is the overwhelming choice to win the award again this year, which would make him only the second two-time winner in league history and the first to win it in back-to-back years.
+His decision to stay in Miami is big for both the club and for MLS.
+Messi's was the league’s MVP last season and is the overwhelming choice to win the award again this year, which would make him only the second two-time winner in league history and the first to win it in back-to-back years.
 Preki won the MVP award in 1997 and 2003.

 “To enjoy him, watching him enjoy doing the things he is doing, he’s very, very competitive and he tries to translate that to the team,” Inter Miami coach Javier Mascherano said Thursday.
 “The best way to help him is trying to do the right things ... he has to be comfortable on the pitch.
 He’s comfortable when things are working in the right way.